technical-task123/tech-task/README.md

 ## Instructions

-* Create a branch named by your name.surname
+* Fork this repository
 * Look at our code, believe me, it's kinda shitty
 * Make this code as good as you can
   * Make as many commits as you want
-  * Show us you power
+  * Show us your power
-* Push into a repository
+* Push into your repository
-* Create a Pull Request
+* Create a Pull Request to our repository
+* Ping us to check
-* Wait until our CI commit into your branch a new file with new instructions (in progress, hasn't been done yet)
+* ~Wait until our CI commit into your branch a new file with new instructions (in progress, hasn't been done yet)~

 ## Nice to have in result code